internetimagery/photos/README.md

 # TODO:

-- replace tagging filename with index options only... make sure if multiple files have the same index, that the latest modified is used
 - add tests for failing in sort directory for backups / tags / format
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.
 - add test for phash check after compression (use precompressed file, and different file tests)